SrishtiJ1305/task5/README.md

 # Introduction
-This is my work from the Google Code-in task Use the simple Cranlogs API to obtain half-yearly R package downloads summaries in 2018.
+This is my work from the Google Code-in task (easy) Create an interactive data visualization using animint2.
 Below you can see the code with comments.

 # Prerequisites
 - R
 - RStudio
+- animint2
-- jsonlite
+- servr
-- curl
+- gistr

 # Code Description